ericoc/beatrice-bee/readme.md

 # _Beatrice_ the (Carpenter) Bee

-_Beatrice_ is a female carpenter bee, that was caught in North Philadelphia.
+_Beatrice_ was a female carpenter bee caught in North Philadelphia in May 2025.

 This source code makes up a website hosted at https://www.seas.upenn.edu/~ericoc/bee/